Darryl Williams (advocate): Responses

 The mayor of Boston at the time, Kevin White, vowed to find the perpetrators and ordered the Boston Police Department to start a massive manhunt.
-After two days, police found and arrested the three teenagers, including the shooter.
+After two days, police found and arrested the three teenagers.
+Darryl's mother, when interviewed at Boston City Hospital, asked Boston's citizens to remain calm and not start large demonstrations or riots.

-On Monday, October 1, 1979, three days after the shooting Pope John Paul II arrived in Boston for an historic pastoral visit.
+On Monday, October 1, 1979, three days after the shooting, Pope John Paul II arrived in Boston for an historic pastoral visit.
 Outside the Cathedral of the Holy Cross in the South End neighborhood of Boston, about 1800 African Americans protested the Williams shooting as the pope arrived there on a rainy day.
 During the evening Mass on Boston Common held by the pope, Cardinal Medeiros of Boston and 400,000 other attendees, a special prayer was added to the service for Darryl's recovery.

-Two days later, on October 3 a large rally of thousands of adults and high school students was held in front of City Hall in support of Williams.
+Two days later, on October 3, a large rally of thousands of adults and high school students was held in front of City Hall in support of Williams.
 Several local and state politicians visited Darryl and his mother at Boston City Hospital during his recovery there and promised their support.
-Boston's mayor Kevin White and other local, state and federal officials promised the Williams family long-term financial help, but over the decades that help was limited to Medicare, private donations and fundraisers.
+Boston Public Schools was obligated to pay for Darryl's medical care since the injury occurred during a school event on school property.
+Boston's mayor Kevin White and other local, state and federal officials promised the Williams family additional financial help, but over the decades that help was limited to Medicare benefits, private donations and fundraisers.

-With racial tensions and fears of more violence, Charlestown High School did not play another home football game for nine years.
+Williams eventually recovered enough to start learning again, and he moved to a handicap accessible high school in Canton to continue his high school studies.
+In the meantime, a trust fund was started and several fundraisers were conducted by various groups.
+A citywide All Star football game was organized in Williams' honor in November 1979.
 In Jamaica Plain High School's 1981 yearbook, it is noted that a Darryl Williams week was commemorated at the school in Williams' honor.
+With the ongoing racial tensions and fears of more violence, the Charlestown High School football team did not play another home game for nine years.

 The Freedom House of Roxbury, Massachusetts purchased a wheelchair accessible home in the nearby town of Milton, Massachusetts in the early 1980s and offered it to Williams and his family.
-Williams moved into the home with his family and stayed there until the time of his death.
+Williams moved into the home with his family and lived there for the rest of his life.

 The 3 teenage suspects were charged in the shooting and sent home after posting bail.
 The two older suspects including the shooter were tried as adults, convicted and sentenced to 10 years in prison.
 The youngest one was tried in juvenile court and acquitted.
 While in prison, the shooter told an interviewer that he was aiming at pigeons, not people.
 Williams and his family disputed the shooter's claim, and at one point the youngest told a reporter that they were not shooting at birds.